mangalrohit-eng/shakespearean-translator/README.md

 ## Features

 - Clean, modern UI with gradient design
-- Real-time text translation using Hugging Face's Mistral-7B-Instruct model
+- Real-time text translation using OpenAI's GPT-3.5-Turbo
 - Responsive design that works on all devices
 - Keyboard shortcut (Ctrl+Enter) for quick translation
 - Ready for deployment on Vercel